-Focus groups are discussions gathering 6 to 10 people that usually last two to three hours.
+Focus groups are discussions comprised of 6 to 10 people that usually last two to three hours.
 It is a form of qualitative research.
-Daxue Consulting leverages focus groups in China to gain information about Chinese consumers’ feeling, opinion and perception.
-The following analysis aims at mapping attitudes, motivations and decision-criteria of Chinese consumers.Daxue Consulting offers full-service focus group setup in China, including
+Daxue Consulting leverages focus groups in China to gain information about Chinese consumers’ feelings, opinions, and perceptions.
+The following analysis aims at mapping attitudes, motivations and decision criteria of Chinese consumers.

-Focus groups are traditionally made up of 6 to 10 participants.
-Daxue Consulting provide specific facilities to setup focus groups in Beijing, Shanghai, Guangzhou and any tier-1 and -2 cities in China.
-Our team of analysts also provides a customized reporting that is specific to your need and never generic to the industry or the methodology.
-Our full service includes:
+Daxue Consulting provides specific facilities to set up focus groups in Beijing, Shanghai, Guangzhou and any tier-1 and -2 cities in China.
+Our team of analysts also provides a customized report that is specific to your needs and never generic to the industry or the methodology.
+Our services include:

 For each project, we recruit new participants.
-We believe recurrent participants for many focus groups show biased opinions and as such cannot reflect the market.
+We believe recurrent participants for many focus groups show biased opinions and as such, cannot reflect the market.
 Our in-house trained team of recruiters and our nationwide network enables Daxue Consulting to be fully-equipped to recruit any demographic class and segment of consumers in China.
-We also can recruit participants for B2B focus groups in China in sector of interest.
+We also can recruit participants for B2B focus groups in China in your sector of interest.

-We can either statistically confirm the results through quantitative research methods like a market survey to assess Chinese market acceptance of a concept or using qualitative methods to challenge the identified concepts such as ethnographic research in China, and in-depth interviews in China.
+We can either statistically confirm the results through quantitative research methods like a market survey to assess Chinese market acceptance of a concept, or using qualitative methods to challenge the identified concepts such as ethnographic research in China, and in-depth interviews in China.

-Focus Groups, but also round tables and workshops are ones of the tools used by Daxue Consulting in China (more information about consumer workshops).
+Focus Groups, but also panels and workshops are ones of the tools used by Daxue Consulting in China (more information about consumer workshops).
 It is used for brand image monitoring, brand development, brand positioning, in-depth analysis with products, testings, and services which are more difficult to understand or get more emotional intensity.
-This is basically an interesting tool when qualitative information is more important than quantitative information.
+This is an interesting tool when qualitative information is more important than quantitative information.

 Focus Groups in China are a particularly useful method for data collection in China because it enables to extract key information regarding consumers’ perception and opinion in a culture when such interactions are seldom.
 The 2 to 3 hours of focus groups, but also round tables, help our moderator to build the relationship and trust which allow the level of open exchanges required to gain actionable insights from Chinese consumers.

 Moreover, one of the many challenges faced in the market research field in China is the lack of reliable and transparent data about your market.
-Focus groups and consumer round tables will therefore help to collect these first-hand consumer insights.
+Focus groups and consumer round tables will, therefore, help to collect these first-hand consumer insights.